 The Company manages the Provident Fund plan through a Provident Fund Trust for its employees which is permitted under The Employees' Provident Fund and Miscellaneous Provisions Act, 1952 and is actuarially valued.
 The plan envisages contribution by the employer and employees and guarantees interest at the rate notified by the Provident Fund authority.
-The contribution by employer and employee, together with interest, are payable at the time of separation from service or retirement, whichever is earlier.
+The contribution by employer and employee, together with interest, are payable at the time of separation from service or retirement, whichever is earlier,

 The Company has an obligation to fund any shortfall on the yield of the trust's investments over the administered interest rates on an annual basis.
 These administered rates are determined annually predominantly considering the social rather than economic factors and the actual return earned by the Company has been higher in the past years.
-The actuary has provided a valuation for provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the below provided assumptions there is no shortfall as at March 31, 2022.
+The actuary has provided a valuation for provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the below provided assumptions there is no shortfall as at March 31, 2023.

-Particulars March 31, 2022 March 31, 2021
+Particulars March 31, 2023 March 31, 2022

-Plan assets at period end, at fair value 175.16 154.67
+Plan assets at period end, at fair value 194.88 175.16

-Provident Fund Corpus / Obligation 171.15 151.09
+Provident Fund Corpus / Obligation 194.59 171.15

 Valuation assumptions under Deterministic Approach:

-Weighted Average Yield 8.01% 9.32%
+Whilst In service Withdrawal 5.00% 5.00%

-Weighted Average YTM 8.00% 9.25%
+Rate of Discounting 7.46% 6.90%

-Guaranteed Rate of Interest 8.10% 8.50%
+Guaranteed Rate of Interest 8.15% 8.10%